Away goals rule: Usage

-In CONMEBOL competitions before 2005, for example the Copa Libertadores, neither away goals rule nor extra time were used in any competition.
+In CONMEBOL competitions before 2005, for example the Copa Libertadores, neither away goals rule nor extra time were used.
 Ties that were level on aggregate went to an immediate penalty shootout.
 From 2005 until 2021, two-legged ties were decided on points, followed by goal difference and the away goals rule; if the result was still tied, the penalty shootout was used.
-The Copa Libertadores finals became the only exception to the away goals rule and also only in the finals was employed extra time.
+The finals became the only exception to the away goals and extra time.
 In Latin America, an example of a tournament that used the away goal rule was the Copa do Brasil (Brazil Cup) until the 2017 edition.

 The Football League Cup semi-finals, when previously played over two legs, would apply the away goals rule only after extra time.

 The away goals rule is sometimes used in round-robin competitions (that is, leagues or qualifying groups), where it may be used to break ties involving more than two teams.
-For example, away goals are the third tiebreaker in the group stage of both the UEFA Champions League and UEFA Cup.
-This regulation remained in force even after UEFA abolished the use of the away goals rule in knockout matches.
-In Group C of the UEFA Champions League 2000–01, Olympique Lyonnais took the second qualifying spot ahead of Olympiacos on away goals.
-Because other tiebreakers take precedence, the away goals rule is rarely invoked in such tournaments.
-In many group tournaments, the away goals rule is never applicable; for example, in World Cup qualification.
+For example, head-to-head away goals are the fourth tiebreaker in the group stage of both the UEFA Champions League and UEFA Cup.
+However, this regulation has since been removed as UEFA abolished the use of the away goals rule in knockout matches.
+In Group C of the UEFA Champions League 2000–01, Olympique Lyonnais took the second qualifying spot ahead of Olympiacos on head-to-head away goals.
+Because other tiebreakers take precedence, the away goals rule is rarely invoked in such tournaments; for example World Cup qualification, which did not use this rule in 2006.

-The away goals rule was first applied in the UEFA Cup Winners' Cup when Budapest Honvéd beat Dukla Prague in the second round in 1965–66.
+Ties level on aggregate used to go to a playoff on neutral ground until the away goals rule was first applied in the UEFA Cup Winners' Cup when Budapest Honvéd beat Dukla Prague in the second round in 1965–66.
 It was introduced in the Fairs Cup in 1966–67, and in the European Cup in 1967–68 for the first round, 1968–69 for the second round, and 1970–71 for later rounds.
-Previously, ties level on aggregate had gone to a playoff on neutral ground.

-On 24 June 2021, UEFA approved the proposal to abolish the away goals rule in all UEFA club competitions from the 2021–22 season.
+On 24 June 2021, UEFA approved the proposal to abolish the away goals rule in all club competitions from the 2021–22 season.
+After that, AFC followed the suit starting from the 2023–24 season.

 Anomalies

 If the two clubs contesting a two-legged fixture share the same stadium, each club may be the home club in one leg, and the rule may still apply.
-For example, the 2003 UEFA Champions League semi-finals drew Inter Milan and A.C.
-Milan together.
+For example, the 2003 UEFA Champions League semi-finals drew Inter Milan and AC Milan together.
 Both legs were played at the San Siro, their shared stadium in Milan: